jamiehenzy/Genome_analysis_Explore/4_Mapping_tutorial.md

 ## Building an index of our genome

 We'll use STAR to index our genome.
 Although star is listed as a module on Explorer, their version doesn't work so we'll use the one I installed in a conda environment in the course "shared" directory.
-Instead of "source activate \<pathway>" use "conda activate \<pathway>".

 In the STAR indexing command, you'll need to customize to reflect the location of your files.
 The --genome-Dir option tells the program to look for the reference genome sequence in a directory named "ref".
 You may want to create such a directory for your reference and use that option.
 If your reference sequence is in the same folder as your gtf sequence and the script, you can remove the "--genome-Dir /ref" portion from the command.
 The --genomeFastaFiles option specifies that the reference genome is in FASTA format and should be left intact.